kyma-project/telemetry-manager/docs/user/04-metrics.md

 | `prometheus.io/path`               | `/metrics`, `/custom_metrics` | `/metrics` | Defines the HTTP path where Prometheus can find metrics data.                                                                                                                                                                                                                                                                               |
 | `prometheus.io/scheme`             | `http`, `https` | If Istio is active, `https` is supported; otherwise, only `http` is available.
 The default scheme is `http` unless an Istio sidecar is present, denoted by the label `security.istio.io/tlsMode=istio`, in which case `https` becomes the default. | Determines the protocol used for scraping metrics — either HTTPS with mTLS or plain HTTP. |

 > **NOTE:** The agent can scrape endpoints even if the workload is a part of the Istio service mesh and accepts mTLS communication.
 However, there's a constraint: For scraping through HTTPS, Istio must configure the workload using 'STRICT' mTLS mode.
 Without 'STRICT' mTLS mode, you can set up scraping through HTTP by applying the `prometheus.io/scheme=http` annotation.
+For related troubleshooting, see [Log entry: Failed to scrape Prometheus endpoint](#log-entry-failed-to-scrape-prometheus-endpoint).

 ### Step 5: Activate runtime metrics